 I cannot praise highly enough the condition of Handa and the level of meticulous and passionate care that is self-evident on the island.
 More information about the island, the Scottish Wildlife Trust and their work is available on the website here.

 We anchored in Traigh an Teampuill bay on the east shore of Handa.
 The bay is sheltered from moderate westerly winds but is a tight space for more than one yacht.
 There are submerged rocks in the top end of the bay that extends SE of the drying reef.
 There is another ‘brick’ noticeable just off the bottom corner of the beach.
 Choose to anchor well off the sandy beach and the pilot books and Haswell Smith warn of the tidal current that ‘rip’ north and south in the sound.
 The flow was quite evident only 20m or so from our stern.
 Our anchor held on a sandy bottom in 8m with plenty of chain and warp deployed.
-The passing ferry boat plying visitors to the island is a regular event and does kick up a bit of wash so watch your coffee does not spill.
+The passing ferry boat plying visitors to the island is a regular event and does kick up a bit of wash so watch your coffee or cold beer does not spill.